 Edward Snowden, the NSA whistleblower, has probably done what governments couldn’t do – making people realize about their cyber security and the extent to which their internet activities are being monitored.
-The internet privacy issues unmasked by Edward Snowden will go a long way in internet users taking measures to protect their data, their identity, and their anonymity.
+The Cyber Security Challenge unmasked by Edward Snowden will go a long way in internet users taking measures to protect their data, their identity, and their anonymity.
 Even various countries have started beefing up their internet security and cyber security agencies.

-In the wake of the NSA scandal and the growing concern of governments regarding cyber security of itself and its citizens, many different countries have decided to spend significant chunks of money to beef up their cyber security.
+In the wake of the NSA scandal and the growing concern of governments regarding cyber security of itself and its citizens, many different countries have decided to spend significant chunks of money to beef up their Cyber Security Challenge.

 Here is the list of few countries that are spending money on improving their own ability to keep a safe check on internet traffic of their own citizens as well as those from around the world: